valeratrades/v_exchanges/docs/ARCHITECTURE.md

 - `binance-rs`-like function call for all the ones I care about.
 They return predefined Response structs
 - impl of `Exchange` trait
 	so say `binance` would have a `struct Binance(BinanceSettings)`, where all the `Exchange` functions first call native method on `BinanceSettings`, then just apply translation

+#### models
+any models shared across different markets (futures, spot, margin, etc), are defined in well a shared `models/` directory at the root of associated exchange's directory.
+Say if `KlinesResponse` matches for
+`/binance/futures/market.rs` and `/binance/spot/market.rs`, the model is defined and exported from `/binance/models/market.rs`